ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 - num_rows - the total number of rows
 - num_row_groups - the total number of row groups
 - format_version - parquet format version, always 1.0 or 2.6
-- total_byte_size - total bytes size of the data, calculated as the sum of total_byte_size from all row groups
+- total_uncompressed_size - total uncompressed bytes size of the data, calculated as the sum of total_byte_size from all row groups
 - total_compressed_size - total compressed bytes size of the data, calculated as the sum of total_compressed_size from all row groups
 - columns - the list of columns metadata with the next structure:
   - name - column name